top of page

 Crassulacean Acid Metabolism and its impact on biodiversity

-Building on Jeremy's work, Karolina Heyduk is developing Y. gloriosa as a model system for understanding the evolution of CAM photosynthesis within the Agavaceae.
+Building on Jeremy's work, former student and postdoc, Karolina Heyduk (UCONN) has developed Y. gloriosa as a model system for understanding the evolution of CAM photosynthesis within the Agavaceae.
 Photosynthesis is a fundamental biological process supporting the vast majority of life on Earth.
 For plants living under water-limited conditions, however, photosynthetic productivity can be greatly reduced by hotter and drier climatic conditions.
 To counteract these conditions, some plants utilize forms of photosynthesis that increase the efficiency with which they use water.
 One such innovation seen in plants growing in deserts or other water-limited habitats is Crassulacean Acid Metabolism or CAM.
 CAM has evolved independently across diverse plant lineages and it is typically associated with stem (e.g. cacti) or leaf (e.g. agaves, some orchids) succulence.
-Working with collaborators at UC Riverside and the University of Buffalo we are integrating ecophysiological, genomics and evolutionary approaches to address fundamental questions about how plants use CAM, how genes involved in performing CAM are regulated in response to varying environmental conditions, and how the evolution of CAM facilitates diversification in water-limited habitats.
-To achieve these aims, we are investigating independent evolutionary transitions between typical C3 photosynthesis and CAM in the orchid and agave plant families, both of which have species known for their ability to thrive in water-limited environments.
-This research will provide a foundation for understanding the genetic basis of CAM pathways and contribute to ongoing efforts introduce CAM to economically important plants for improved water use efficiency when growing under drought conditions.
+Karolina is integrating ecophysiological, genomics and evolutionary approaches to address fundamental questions about how plants use CAM, how genes involved in performing CAM are regulated in response to varying environmental conditions, and how the evolution of CAM facilitates diversification in water-limited habitats.
+This research will provides a foundation for understanding the genetic basis of CAM pathways and contributes to ongoing efforts introduce CAM to economically important plants for improved water use efficiency when growing under drought conditions.